Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 // code/VM-forwarder.ps1#L13-L13
 ```

-Now that our VM is created we need to run a few commands on the VM to allow certain traffic to be forwarded.
-First we will enable IP Forwarding on the registry, create a firewall rule to allow https(443) traffic inbound and lastly we will enable forwarding to our APIMs private IP address using `netsh`.
+Now that our VM is created we need to run a few commands on the VM to allow certain traffic to be forwarded and passed through to APIM.
+First we will enable IP Forwarding in the VM registry, create a firewall rule to allow https(TCP port 443) traffic inbound and lastly enable forwarding to our APIM private IP address using `netsh`.

 Run the following powershell commands on the newly created VM: